elesto-dao/elesto/docs/How-To/chain_001_faucet.md

 # Get Testnet Tokens (Faucet)

-The Cosmos Cash native token denom is `cash`.
+The Elesto native token denom is `cash`.

 A keypair is created with the following command: